chaimleib/hebcalfmt/README.md

 you aren't limited to using preconfigured values.
 You have the power to parse them from environment variables of your choosing.

-You also can choose how to compute your zmanim.
+You also can choose how to compute your zmanim, and which zmanim to display.
 This is useful if you use a different opinion than hebcal's defaults, or if you simply want to switch your water sprinkler on after dark.